masak/strangelyconsistent-blog-posts/talking-to-my-14yo-self.markdown

 > which is way cool.
 They call this "metacircularity".
 Means you can
 > change anything you want.
 Don't mind the people who joke about all the
 > parentheses, they don't get it.
 Smalltalk is another magical language.
-> I'd recommend Sqeak as a great learning environment.
+> I'd recommend Squeak as a great learning environment.
 It's completely
 > reflective, which again means you can find and change anything.
 >
 > A few further points of possible interest: